michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 - v: grant relief or an exemption from a rule or requirement to
 - v: grant exemption or release to
 ### Family
-exempt: exempted, exempting, exemption, exempts, nonexempt+;exemption: exemptions
+- exempt: exempted, exempting, exemption, exempts, nonexempt+
+- exemption: exemptions
 ### Examples
 - But it exempts bars, private clubs and casinos.
 - Or the brief proposal to amend Maine’s constitution to exempt lobster traps from property taxes.